 Cabbage works well grated in the food processor if you use the largest grating attachment.
 This is very convenient when making a large batch for a crowd as you can do the carrots this way as well!

 Coleslaw is most often found at barbecues or served alongside grilled meats.
-Try enjoying it on a pulled pork sandwich or alongside your meal anytime of the year for a simple gluten free side dish!
+Try enjoying it on a pulled pork sandwich or alongside your Shredded Pork Nachos anytime of the year for a simple gluten free side dish!

 Need More Recipe Inspiration?
 Try These Reader Favorites: